K-12 Academic Council

 Religion, Theology & Spirituality

-Paul teaches Ethics and Theory of Knowledge at Convent & Stuart Hall.
-Creating a safe space for asking big questions has been the defining joy of his eleven years at the school.
+Paul has taught at at Convent & Stuart Hall since 2007.
+A native San Franciscan, he has spent his life in Catholic education and believes authentic and life-giving spiritual engagement is accessible to all.
+Creating a safe space for asking big questions is the defining joy of his years at the school.

 A love of language, reading and writing has infused Rachel’s academic and professional life.
 With a degree in Modern Languages and Literature from St John’s College, Oxford University, and an MA in Education with an emphasis on teaching English, Rachel started at Convent & Stuart Hall in 1996, teaching French and English.
 She has been Head of Convent High School since 2012.